AlanCasal/todo-app-rn-express-mysql/README.md

 docker compose up -d

 # Access at http://localhost:8081
-# Note: If loading spinner hangs, refresh the browser
+# Note: on rare occasions app hangs on first launch with docker; just refresh the browser and app will work normally

 # Stop app
 docker compose down -v